Try Transformer for Snowflake

 Build a Snowflake Pipeline

-With these steps, you build a Snowflake pipeline that uses two Snowflake Table origins to read from the two source tables that you created, a Union processor to merge the data, and a Snowflake Table destination to write to a new output table.
+With these steps, you build a Transformer for Snowflake pipeline that uses two Snowflake Table origins to read from the two source tables that you created, a Union processor to merge the data, and a Snowflake Table destination to write to a new output table.

 You also preview the pipeline to verify how the stages process data.